 1. Shriveled and husk-like cacti

 Cacti come in a highly diverse range of colors and textures.
-A blue torch cactus looks very different to and requires highly different care than a bunny ear cactus.
+A blue torch cactus looks very different and requires highly different care than a bunny ear cactus.
 This means that there is no one-size-fits-all rule about what a healthy cactus should look like.

-That said, if your cactus looks dramatically different to the images depicting your cactus variety on reputable horticultural websites or in plant care books, then you probably need to take action to revive your dying cactus.
+That said, if your cactus looks dramatically different from the images depicting your cactus variety on reputable horticultural websites or in plant care books, then you probably need to take action to revive your dying cactus.

 The skin of most cacti should appear plumped and firm.
 If your cactus begins to wither and looks increasingly like a husk, it is either dying or already dead.

-If a cactus begins to shrink and wither, and continues to go without water, it will die.
+If a cactus begins to shrink and wither and continues to go without water, it will die.
 If your cactus looks like a husk and you suspect it is dead, try watering it thoroughly.

 2. Cacti that are shaky in their soil